 The rowheightdefault option can be used to completely fill the height of the fitbox (keywords auto and distribute) or to save space (keyword minimum).
-Explicitly specifying the height of a row with the rowheight option always overrides the rowheightdefault setting.
+Explicitly specifying the height of a row with the rowheight option overrides rowheightdefault.

 Enlarge cells which are too small.
-Now the formatter determines all inner cell boxes (see Figure 9.33).
+Now the formatter determines all inner cell boxes (see Figure 9.32).
 If the combined margins are larger than the cell's width or height, the cell box is suitably enlarged by evenly enlarging all columns and rows which belong to the cell.

 Fit Textlines horizontally.
 The formatter attempts to increase the width of all cells with Textlines so that the Textline fits into the cell without reducing the font size.
 If this is not possible, the Textline is automatically placed with fitmethod=auto.
-This guarantees that the Textline will not extend beyond the inner cell box.
+This guarantees that the Textline does not extend beyond the inner cell box.
 You can prevent the cell width from being increased by setting fitmethod=auto in the fittextline option.

-You can use the colscalegroup option to make sure that all columns which belong to the same column scaling group will be scaled to equal widths, i.e. there widths will be unified and adjusted to the widest column in the group (see Figure 9.36).
+You can use the colscalegroup option to make sure that all columns which belong to the same column scaling group are scaled to equal widths, i.e. their widths are unified and adjusted to the widest column in the group (see Figure 9.35).

 Avoid forced hyphenation.
 If the calculated table width is smaller than the fitbox the formatter tries to increase the width of a Textflow cell so that the text fits without forced hyphenation.
-This can be avoided with the option checkwordsplitting=false.
-The widths of such cells will be increased until the table width equals the width of the fitbox.
+This can be avoided with the option avoidwordsplitting=false.
+The widths of such cells are increased until the table width equals the width of the fitbox.